 Benefits and Disadvantages

-Cost plus percentage contracts benefit the seller when the job he or she is doing requires buying a lot of materials.
-If the cost of supplies is minimal, there's no point using this type of contract.
+Cost-plus percentage contracts benefit the seller when the job he or she is doing requires buying a lot of materials.
+If the cost of supplies is minimal, there's no point in using this type of contract.

 The disadvantage to the seller is that when a job requires extra time due to difficulties or unexpected occurrences, they won't be paid for the extra time because their material costs remain the same.